rafabulsing/azure-chatbot-test/README.md

-# empty-bot
+# echo-bot

-Bot Framework v4 empty bot sample
+Bot Builder v4 echo bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), it provides a minimal skeleton of a bot.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites